- Study at Deakin

-The library resource guide: Research methods and literature review links you to Deakin books covering topics such as doing a PhD and writing theses.
+Research methods and literature review Library Resource Guide links you to Deakin books covering topics such as doing a PhD and writing theses.

-The presentation: How to find theses provides a quick overview of the basic search tools and databases to help you find theses quickly.
+How to find theses (PDF, 994KB) provides a quick overview of basic search tools and databases to help you find theses quickly.

-Explore your options to find resources and material that Deakin may not have access to by:
+Options to find resources and material that Deakin may not have access to: